Sourdough - How I Do

 Starter- you can start from scratch, but I asked around for mine.
 Ask around for yours.
 You know somebody who knows somebody with some in their fridge.

-Make the Autolyse-In a large bowl that is wider than it is deep, mix the flour and water together to hydrate and let it sit.
-This step makes a softer crumb, taller bread, so do it.
-Some people poo poo this step.
+In a large bowl that is wideish, mix the flour and water together to hydrate and let it sit.
 Mix 1000g flour to 800g water.
-I used to say the flour should be at least 50% all purpose flour and 10% bread or high gluten flour, the rest can be made up of whole wheat or more all purpose or any kind of flour you like.
-Nowadays I generally make 100% High Gluten flour bread.
-I don’t mess around with all purpose or other grains because I’m going for ease and it works well.
-I use tap water.
-Let it sit on the counter covered with plastic or a clean towel for 30 minutes to 2 hours.
+The flour should be at least 50% all purpose flour and 10% bread or high gluten flour, the rest can be made up of whole wheat or more all purpose or any kind of flour you like.
+The water is tap.
+Let it sit, covered with plastic or a clean towel, for 30 minutes to 4 hours.
+For real, I just use 100% High Gluten Flour for my loaves nowadays, unless I’m making a whole grain or rye situation.

 Bulk Fermentation:

-In a container fitted with a lid, put the dough to rest for 8-12 hours in the refrigerator.
+In a container fitted with a lid, put the dough to rest for 6-12 hours on the counter.
 This is when much of the flavor develops.
-Your dough ball will mellow into a smooth mass and grow a little like 25%.
+You can stretch this time out with a rest in the refrigerator if you need a bigger window.

-When it’s time to form the dough, tip the container on to the counter and gently help the dough roll onto the surface.
-During the last many hours the dough has developed structure/air and you don’t want to lose that texture so don’t pick it up out of the container, don’t slam it around.
-Be gentle.
-Pre form the dough into two balls.
-Put a little light tension on them by scooting them on the counter.
-Let sit for 20 minutes, covered with a tea towel.
+When it’s time to form the dough, lightly flour the counter, tip the container on to the counter and gently help the dough roll onto the surface.
+During the last many hours the dough has developed structure/air and you don’t want to lose too much of that structure and bubbles.

-Form the dough but before you do that get a colander or a basket or a banneton basket and line it with a tea towel.
-Make sure the towel wasn’t dried with fabric softener; it will transfer to the flavor of the bread.
+Form the dough but before you do that get a colander or a basket or a banneton basket and line with a dishtowel.
+Make sure the towel wasn’t dried with fabric softener it will transfer to the flavor of the bread.
 Do not use a bowl as the bread needs to be in a breathable container.
-Dust the fabric with rice flour really well.
-If you don’t have rice flour, use wheat flour, but it can burn later. -really watch a video for this to see how to form the dough.
-Spread it out into a rectangle on a floured surface.
+Dust the fabric with flour really well.
+Divide the dough in half then form the loaves -really watch a video for this- spread it out into a rectangle on floured surface.
 It will be sticky, don’t flour it too much.
 Fold the sides in so it’s skinny, then roll it from the bottom, stretching as you go, trying to create tension.
 Pace it seam side up basket.
-Don’t worry if it looks too round for loaf or too wonky, it will puddle a bit in the batnneton.
-Loosely cover it with plastic wrap.
-Let sit for 6-14 hours in the fridge.
+Don’t worry if it looks too round for loaf or too wonky, it will puddle a bit in the banneton, loosely cover it with plastic wrap or a towel.
+Let sit 8-20 hours in the fridge.

 Baking: